 Sunday 12 November 2017, 3pm

 Kettering Community Hall

-Luke is currently studying piano privately under pianist Jennifer Marten-Smith, and undertaking a Bachelor of Music with the University of Tasmania at the Hedberg under pianist and lecturer in piano, Shan Deng.
+Luke is currently teaching piano in Howden, and is in his final year of a Bachelor of Classical Performance with the University of Tasmania at the Hedberg.

 Fraser Reynolds is currently undertaking a double degree in Business and Econom-

 ics at the University of Tasmania while taking piano lessons from Jennifer Marten-Smith.
 Once a week during school term he takes the Hobart College String Ensemble rehearsals and also enjoys accompanying students from Hobart College for their